-This tutorial will help students draw a person with the “Giacometti” look, with a few options for getting creative in their poses.
+This Alberto Giacometti for Kids project will help students draw a person with his very distinct proportions, and give them a few options for coming up with their own pose.

 Giacometti Coloring Page